 Drop-Back Provision

-The "Drop-Back Provision”: an approved special arrangement for a unique set of paired courses that, within certain conditions, a student can drop from one course and be added to the other course after the Week 2 “add” deadline and before the half-week point of the semester, the Week 7 “drop” deadline.
+The "Drop-Back Provision”: an approved arrangement by the university Committee on Undergraduate Curriculum (CUC) for a unique set of paired courses that, within certain conditions, a student can drop from one course and be added to the other course after the Week 2 “add” deadline and before the half-week point of the semester, the Week 7 “drop” deadline.
+The courses and course pairings are listed below.

 Course Pairs